-27.1 The City shall offer benefit eligible employees a short-term and long-term disability insurance program.
-The City will and pay the monthly premium costs during the term of this-the Agreement.
+27.1 The City shall offer benefit eligible employees a short-term and long-term disability insurance program and pay the monthly premium costs during the term of the Agreement.
 Effective as soon as possible, but no later than January 1, 2025, the short-term disability insurance program shall be expanded to include a paid family leave benefit.
 Details of the program benefits are outlined in the plan document available on the Employee Benefits Webpage.